vsergeev/luaradio/README.md

 $ ./luaradio examples/rtlsdr_wbfm_mono.lua 91.1e6
 ```

+LuaRadio primarily supports Linux.
+It also strives to support FreeBSD and
+macOS, but real-time and audio support on these platforms is currently
-LuaRadio and all of its examples run great on the Raspberry Pi 3 with Arch
+experimental.
+LuaRadio and all of its examples run great on the Raspberry Pi 3
-Linux.
+with Arch Linux or Raspbian.

 See the [Getting Started](docs/2.getting-started.md) guide for a tutorial on
 building your own flow graphs.